 Nursing Student-Faculty and Staff Communication

-All messages for students in the MSN program are provided through NDMU email including announcements posted on course sites in the LMS.
-Some communications may also be handled by the U.S. Postal Service.
+All messages for students in the BSN program are provided through NDMU email including announcements posted on Learning Management System (LMS) course sites.
+Some communications may also be handled by the U.S. Mail or announced in relevant courses.